Consumer medicine information

 • if you are allergic (hypersensitive) to fluticasone furoate or any other ingredients of ARNUITY ELLIPTA (listed at the end of this leaflet).

 Your doctor should give you a personal Action Plan to help manage your asthma.
-This plan will include what medicines to take regularly to control your asthma, as well as quick acting medicines to use when you have sudden attacks of breathlessness or wheezing.
+This plan will include what medicines to take regularly to control your asthma, as well as what "reliever" medicines to use when you have sudden attacks of breathlessness or wheezing.

 Ask your doctor or pharmacist if you have any questions about your Action Plan.